You are here

 How can I become a workshop facilitator?

 Interested in facilitating FYCARE workshops?
-Community Health (CHLH) 126 is a three credit hour course offered to all university students that prepares future facilitators of the FYCARE program.
-For more information, see the Affiliated Courses page.
+HK 112 (formerly CHLH 126) is a three-credit hour course offered to all university students that prepares future facilitators of the FYCARE program.
+For more information, visit Affiliated Courses.

 Who can I contact for more information?

-The Associate Director for Prevention of the Women’s Resources Center, coordinates the First Year Campus Acquaintance Rape Education program.
-If you have any questions, problems, or concerns, please contact the program staff at fycare@illinois.edu or 217.333.3137.
+The Associate Director, Prevention at the Women’s Resources Center coordinates the First Year Consent and Relationship Education program.
+If you have any questions, problems, or concerns, please contact the program staff at fycare@illinois.edu or call 217-333-3137.